CodingBubble/projectillm_backend/README.md

 2. Password of the executing user [String]
 3. Id of the Group to Delete [int]

-result: Object: true if successful
+result: Bool: true if successful

 ### group_get_members:
 Loads all Users that are a member of a specified Group